 \paragraph{Upper Bounds.} While the fixed point that we provide in \Cref{sec:deltacoloring} is a relaxation of the $\Delta$-coloring problem, we prove in \Cref{sec:corollaries} that it is also a relaxation of some variants of arbdefective coloring.
 We show that this fixed point exactly characterizes which variants of arbdefective coloring require $\Omega(\log_\Delta n)$ rounds.
 In particular, in \Cref{sec:algorithms} we show that all the variants of arbdefective coloring for which we do not obtain a lower bound in \Cref{sec:corollaries} can be solved in $O(\Delta + \log^* n)$.
 In \Cref{sec:algorithms} we also provide tight upper bounds for $\alpha$-arbdefective $c$-colored $\beta$-ruling sets.

-\paragraph{Open Questions.} We conclude, in \Cref{sec:open}, with some open questions.
-As we have seen, fixed point based proofs for hard problems may help for proving lower bounds even for much easier problems, so one natural question is whether it always exists a fixed point based proof for all problems that require $\Omega(\log_\Delta n)$ deterministic rounds in the \LOCAL model.
+\paragraph{Open Problems.} We conclude, in \Cref{sec:open}, with some open problems.
+As we have seen, fixed point based proofs for hard problems may help in proving lower bounds for much easier problems, so one natural question is whether such a fixed point based proof exists for all problems that require $\Omega(\log_\Delta n)$ deterministic rounds in the \LOCAL model.